sneuensc/mapache/README.md

 ***!!!
 UNDER CONSTRUCTION !!!***

-The pipeline is under strong development.
+The pipeline is under development.
 Not all commits are working perfectly.

 You are welcome to try it out.
 On the Wiki https://github.com/sneuensc/mapache/wiki, there is already a short manual describing how to get started.
 Happy to get any feedback/propositions.